Byrd Theatre – Showcasing 90 years of Art, Entertainment, and Tradition

 The Byrd Theatre’s many events include a French Film Festival, a horror film festival, and sensory-friendly screenings of classic and modern films.
 New films are released every Wednesday on the theater website.
 Upcoming shows include holiday favorites like National Lampoon’s Christmas Vacation, big-screen classics like The Bishop’s Wife, and new releases like The Lighthouse, starring Willem Dafoe and Robert Pattinson.

-But when visitors walk into the theater’s breathtaking lobby and take their seats in the palatial theater, the experience becomes much more than just a movie.
-It’s a journey back in time that spans 90 years of art, entertainment, and tradition at one of Richmond’s most stately landmarks.
+Tickets start at just $3 for movies at the Byrd Theatre, making it accessible to a much broader audience.
+However, when when visitors walk into the theater’s breathtaking lobby and take their seats in the palatial theater, the experience becomes much more than just a movie.
+In short, it’s a journey back in time that spans 90 years of art, entertainment, and tradition at one of Richmond’s most stately landmarks.